Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance: Introduction

 For visual servoing, we integrate a caveline detector that performs real-time pixel-level segmentation of the caveline using the robot's down-facing camera stream.
 While prior studies have proposed vision transformer (ViT)-based frameworks such as CL-ViT~\cite{yu2023weakly} and CaveSeg~\cite{abdullah2023caveseg} for caveline detection, these approaches are computationally intensive and unsuitable for the resource-constrained SBCs.
 To address this, we adopt more efficient feature-extractor networks: MobileNetV3~\cite{howard2019searching} and ResNet101~\cite{he2016deep} -- combined with a lightweight DeeplabV3~\cite{chen2017rethinking} as the segmentation head.
 By leveraging GPU-accelerated computation on a Jetson Nano SBC, our system achieves a maximum inference rate of $18.2$ frames per second (FPS) while ensuring robust segmentation performance.
-The resulting segmentation map is post-processed to extract caveline contours, which are used to guide a PID-based Pure Pursuit controller for precise heading adjustments for smooth tracking-by-detection~\cite{shkurti2017underwater}.
+The resulting segmentation map is post-processed to extract caveline contours, which are used to guide a proportional-integral-derivative (PID)-based Pure Pursuit controller~\cite{rankin1998evaluating} for precise heading adjustments for smooth tracking-by-detection~\cite{shkurti2017underwater}.
+Note that CavePI leverages the caveline position and directions for semantic guidance, while the ground plane is ranged by sonar.
+Other markers: arrows (exit direction) and cookies (divers' presence) trigger momentary decisions such as taking u-turns, invoking logging threads, etc. Thus, in this paper, we mainly focused on demonstrating robust caveline following performances of CavePI.

 In addition, we develop a digital twin (DT) of CavePI to support pre-mission planning and testing, providing a cost-effective platform for validating mission concepts.
 Built using the Robot Operating System (ROS) and simulated in an underwater environment via Gazebo, it addresses the challenges posed by expensive and delicate underwater technologies that require stringent safety standards for testing.
 Even verified systems can exhibit unforeseen behavior due to new technological components; for example, a novel caveline detection algorithm might erroneously identify unrelated objects as cavelines, leading CavePI to follow incorrect paths and potentially creating hazardous conditions.
 The DT allows for prototyping, rigorous testing, and refinement of new underwater technologies, algorithms, or system modifications before physical deployment, ensuring safer and more economical evaluations.
 Moreover, as marine exploration missions require substantial logistical planning and time investment, initial mission planning and performance assessments conducted on the DT facilitate rapid feedback and iterative improvements, enhancing overall mission efficiency.